Denis-Source/file_backup/README.md

 Location is not restricted to the local file system as there is an ability to choose both input and output handlers.

-> All of the handlers can be used in an arbitrary order.
+> All the handlers can be used in an arbitrary order.

 Application has the following handlers:

-- "vanila" file system;
+- "vanilla" file system;
-- remote sftp server;
+- remote SFTP server;
+- Google Drive;
-- google drive.
+- DropBox.

-> SFTP handler requires server configurations (IP address, key file location), GDrive handler requires credentials for the V3 API.
+> SFTP handler requires server configurations (IP address, key file location), GDrive handler requires credentials for the V3 API and Dropbox requires authorization token.
 * * *

 ## Used libraries